 Windows 7 and above

-- Campaign ToolBox may need to have Compatibility Settings changed in order for it to run directly under Windows 7 or 8 system.
+- Campaign ToolBox may need to have Compatibility Settings changed in order for it to run under Windows 7 or above.
 These settings are program-specific and do not affect other programs on your system.
 How to change the Compatibility Settings are shown in Tech Note 047.